Emerson College

-Emerson College is a private college located in Boston, Massachusetts, with additional campuses in Los Angeles and at Kasteel Well in the Netherlands.
+Emerson College is a private college in Boston, Massachusetts, United States.
 It was founded in 1880 by Charles Wesley Emerson as a school of oratory.
-The institution offers more than 30 undergraduate and graduate degree programs, as well as professional training, primarily focused on the arts and communication, grounded in a liberal arts framework.
+The school offers more than 30 undergraduate and graduate degree programs, as well as professional training, primarily focused on the arts and communication, grounded in a liberal arts framework.
 Emerson is a founding member of the ProArts Consortium, a collaborative association of six neighboring Boston-based institutions dedicated to collegiate-level arts education.
-The college is also known for conducting public opinion research through its affiliated organization, Emerson College Polling.

-Originally based in Boston's Pemberton Square, the college moved neighborhoods several times, and is now located in the Theater District along the south side of the Boston Common.
-Emerson owns and operates the historic Colonial, Paramount, and Cutler Majestic theaters, as well as several smaller performance venues.
+Originally based in Boston's Pemberton Square, the college moved neighborhoods several times and is now located in the Theater District along the south side of the Boston Common.
+It maintains campuses in Los Angeles and in the Netherlands.
+Emerson is also notable for the college's namesake public opinion poll, Emerson College Polling.